haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
   Bite.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 1 piercing damage, and the target must make a DC 10 Constitution saving throw, taking 5 (2d4) poison damage on a failed save, or half as much damage on a successful one.
 Hooves.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d4 + 2) bludgeoning damage.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 386

 Quipper
 Tiny beast, unaligned